 Ken let out his breath as she did, and looked to see the humoured face his wife was making.

 ‘She’s impossible, sometimes, I swear!’
 Barbra said.

-‘Reminds me of you,’ Ken said— Then took a sharp breath as he realised what he said.
+‘She reminds me of you,’ Ken said— Then took a sharp breath as he realised what he said.
 ‘I mean— She’s strong-willed, like you.’

 Barbra laughed, and pecked a kiss onto her husband’s lips.
 ‘I know what you mean, honey, don’t worry.’